Information for patients arriving for laboratory and medical imaging examinations

 If you have visited a laboratory on referral from a private physician, the examination results will be delivered by mail to you, to your physician, or to both.
 These results are not transferred to Omakanta.

-You can order a copy of the images taken in a medical imaging examination on CD or DVD or on a memory stick if you are going to have further treatment elsewhere.
-This will cost EUR 25 and will be delivered to you by mail.
-You will be sent an invoice to the home address you have given.
+You can order a copy of the images taken in a medical imaging examination on DVD or on a memory stick if you are going to have further treatment elsewhere.

 You can place an order by visiting any HUS Imaging X-ray unit or by sending the image copy order form to any of the service locations listed below.
 If copies of your examination images are ordered by someone else than you yourself, you must provide a freeform power of attorney signed by you, authorizing the person in question to place the order.